What Is Scabies? (Cause, Symptoms, Treatments, Prevention)

 The answer I have come up with is salt.
 Believe it or not, salt is the most effective treatment for scabies that I have ever come across.
 It basically works by dehydrating the mites.
 This mechanism leaves no chance of them developing a resistance.

 Here is how you can use salt to treat scabies.
 First you will need sea salt.
-I recommend getting this 20 pound bag of sea salt from amazon here.

 - Fill your bathtub up with warm water.